mys-lang/mys/README.rst

 ----------------

 Call function or method with matching parameter(s).
-Always calls the most specialized function or method.
+Always calls the first matching function or method.

-Interface for generics.

 .. code-block:: python